 9. Take advantage of credit card sign-up bonuses

 The single most powerful technique for accumulating points is through credit card sign-up bonuses.
 Canadian credit cards rarely offer the rich bonuses seen south of the border, but there are ways to earn significant points and miles with this strategy.

 “Churning” refers to the practice of opening and closing credit card accounts.
-It also involves positioning oneself to earn a sign-up or welcome bonus again and again by reapplying for the same credit card after a waiting period has passed.
-In many cases, credit card companies limit access to second and third sign-up bonuses with language such as “once per lifetime” but there are examples where this hasn’t been enforced.
+It also involves positioning oneself to earn a sign-up or welcome bonus again and again by reapplying for the same credit card.
+In some cases, credit card companies limit access to second and third sign-up bonuses with language such as “once per lifetime.”
+However, there are lots of examples where this hasn’t been enforced.

 For more information, check out Prince of Travel’s Can You Get Repeat Signup Bonuses?

 If you decide to keep a credit card, consider asking to have the annual fee waived.
 I’ve been successful in obtaining a fee waiver for the TD Aeroplan Visa Infinite and the CIBC Aerogold Visa Card for Business.
 Stephen Weyman has a script in How to Get a Credit Card Annual Fee Refund at HowToSaveMoney.ca.

 My three-section action plan covers a period ranging from six months to a year.